 Even the lightest packers need to bring a toothbrush.
 In 2016 a dentist in São Paulo, Brazil recommended that we try toothbrushes made by a Swiss company called Curaprox.
 She raved about how gentle yet efficient they were, so we splurged, paying about US$7 per toothbrush in Brazil.
 We were immediately hooked.
 So soft!
 So easy to use!
 So effective!
 So many great colors!
 We’ve now stocked up just in case we don’t find Curaprox in other countries.
 Also, don’t let anyone tell you that you can’t get good medical care when traveling.
 These toothbrushes have been around for years but this Brazilian dentist was the first to tell us about them.

 Sometimes the most humble piece of equipment ends up being key.
-This was the case with our ordinary rubber boots which got us through the muddy, muddy trail to El Altar volcano in Ecuador which would have made short work of regular hiking boots.
+This was the case with our ordinary rubber boots which got us through the muddy, muddy hike up to El Altar Volcano in Sangay National Park in Ecuador which would have made short work of regular hiking boots.